MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-quote-closure.md

 By default, when your sellers close a quote, the Quote Close dialog box opens for them to enter additional information.
 As an administrator, you can customize this experience by adding quick quote close buttons that will let your sellers close quotes with just a click of a button.

-You can add multiple buttons to enable different behaviors by passing different parameters to this function.
+You can add multiple buttons to enable different behaviors.
 For example, you can add a button to close the quote as lost and create a revision and another button to close the quote as canceled and close the opportunity.
 The following screenshot is an example of how the quick quote close buttons can be implemented:

 :::image type="content" source="media/quick-quote-close-example.png" alt-text="Screenshot of the quick quote close buttons on the command bar.":::